 A lot of cars and buses move through our very small driveway and parking lot, especially at arrival and dismissal times.
 Safety of children and adults is our first concern.
+In addition, parking on campus is very limited so we use a specific configuration shown in the map at Appendix 8 to meet the needs of the community.

-Please review these guidelines and adhere to them at all times.
+Please review the following guidelines and adhere to them at all times:

-- Drive very slowly on the campus, keeping to the right and observing the one-way circle (counterclockwise) in the parking lot and at the bottom of the drive. - Never drive around or in front of school buses or vans unless directed by a Miquon staff person. - No three-point turns. - Do not use the Extended Day Building or Art Room driveways except during evening meetings. - Parking on campus is very limited. - The driveway is narrow, so be extra vigilant when parking there. - The middle and two side sections of the driveway are reserved for Staff parking.
-See the map at Appendix 8 for additional information.
+- refer to Appendix 8 for the flow of traffic. - Drive very slowly, keeping to the right and observing the one-way circle (counterclockwise) in the parking lot and at the bottom of the drive near Harts Lane. - Be sure children are safely buckled in their seats for the duration of travel on the driveway, just as they are on the roads. - Never drive around or in front of school buses or vans unless directed by a Miquon staff person. - Follow the one way traffic throughout the parking lot rather than making a three point turn. - Do not park in front of the two dumpsters at the end of the driveway near Harts Lane. - Do not use the After School Building or Art Room driveways except during evening meetings. - The drive running between Harts Lane and the parking lot is narrow, so be extra vigilant when parking there. - The middle and two side sections of the parking lot are reserved for staff parking.
+See the map at Appendix 8 for additional information. - At dismissal, please follow the directions of the two staff members on Harts Lane when entering the car line.
+It is helpful to put your turn signal on so they know you are part of the Miquon traffic.